telerik/maui-docs/controls/pdfviewer/events.md

 ## Handling exceptions in the source

-In certain cases PdfViewer will not be able to load the passed Pdf document - it can be due to invalid stream/inaccessible URL or some invalid data in the document itself.
+In certain cases PDF Viewer will not be able to load the passed PDF document - it can be due to invalid stream/inaccessible URL or some invalid data in the document itself.
 PdfViewer provides a way to catch these cases through its `SourceException` event.
 In addition, you could show a user-friendly message to the users through `SourceExceptionTemplate`.

 Check the example below which shows how to use the RadPdfViewer API for handling source exceptions.